-Students who drop/withdraw from classes, in which they have been officially registered, offered by Sussex or one of its contracting institutions, shall be eligible for a refund in accordance with the posted refund dates (see Academic Calendar for the exact date each semester) provided the withdrawal procedure has been followed.
+Students who drop/withdraw from classes, in which they have been officially registered, offered by Sussex or one of its contracting institutions, shall be eligible for a refund in accordance with the posted refund dates (see Academic Calendar for the exact date each semester) provided the drop/withdrawal procedure has been followed.
 (See Withdrawal from Classes).

-Students may file a Add/Drop/Withdrawal Form (available in the Advising & Counseling Center) at the Registrar's Office or in writing via their student email to registrar@ sussex.edu.
-Requests must include the student's name, student ID number, semester, course and the student's signature.
+Students may file a Add/Drop/Withdrawal Form (available in the Advising & Counseling Center) at the Registrar's Office or in writing via their Sussex student email to registrar@sussex.edu.
+Requests must include the student's name, student ID number, semester, and course.

 Please see the Academic Calendar for refund and withdrawal dates.
+There are no partial refunds after the 100% refund date.